 Although the New Zealand Players survived for only seven years, they contributed to the formation in 1964 of the Queen Elizabeth II Arts Council (later Creative New Zealand).
 This, in turn, funded a number of long-lasting regional professional theatres.
 Downstage opened in Wellington in 1964 as an intimate theatre-restaurant.
 By 1973 it was based in the purpose-built Hannah Playhouse in central Wellington, producing mainly original New Zealand plays.
 Falling ticket sales forced Downstage to close in 2013.

 Mercury Theatre opened in Auckland in 1967 in a renovated building off Karangahape Road.
 Mounting debts forced Mercury to close in 1992, although it re-formed into the Auckland Theatre Company (ATC).
-In 2013 the ATC was planning a large theatre complex on the Auckland waterfront as the base for a national theatre.
+In 2023 the ATC was based in a large theatre complex on the Auckland waterfront.

 The Four Seasons Theatre opened in a historic homestead in Whanganui in 1970, and closed in 2000.
 Christchurch’s Court Theatre opened in 1971 and was based at the Christchurch Arts Centre from 1976 until the 2011 Christchurch earthquake.
-In 2016 it remained active in temporary premises in a former grain silo.
+In 2023 it occupied temporary premises in a former grain silo.

-Dunedin’s Fortune Theatre acquired a base in the historic Trinity Methodist Church in 1978, and remained there into the 21st century.
+In 1978 Dunedin’s Fortune Theatre acquired a base in the historic Trinity Methodist Church, where it remained until it closed in 2018.

-In 2013 the only permanent professional theatre outside the four main centres was Palmerston North’s Centrepoint, formed in 1974.
+In 2023 the only permanent professional theatre outside the main centres was Palmerston North’s Centrepoint, formed in 1974.